Last Updated on June 14, 2026 by Daniel Globe

 What Are Late-Night Indoor Activities or Evening Family Options?

-For evening fun, you can check out local escape rooms, arcade bars, or sunset movie screenings at the Del Mar Theatre.
-Boardwalk Bowl and the Casino Arcade also stay open later, making them great options for families.
+For evening fun, check out local escape rooms, arcade bars, or evening screenings at the Del Mar Theatre.
+Boardwalk Bowl and the Casino Arcade also stay open later, making both solid options for families.